Thermostat: Shower and other hot water controls

 A thermostatic mixing valve uses a wax pellet to control the mixing of hot and cold water.
 A common application is to permit operation of an electric water heater at a temperature hot enough to kill Legionella bacteria (above 60 C), while the output of the valve produces water that is cool enough to not immediately scald (49 C).

 Analysis

 A wax pellet driven valve can be analyzed through graphing the wax pellet's hysteresis which consists of two thermal expansion curves; extension (motion) vs. temperature increase, and contraction (motion) vs. temperature decrease.
 The spread between the up and down curves visually illustrate the valve's hysteresis; there is always hysteresis within wax driven valves due to the phase transition or phase change between solids and liquids.
-Hysteresis can be controlled with specialized blended mixes of hydrocarbons; tight hysteresis is what most desire, however some applications require broader ranges.
+Hysteresis can be controlled with specialized blended mixes of hydrocarbons; tight hysteresis is most desired, however some applications require broader ranges.
 Wax pellet driven valves are used in anti scald, freeze protection, over-temp purge, solar thermal energy or solar thermal, automotive, and aerospace applications among many others.